cudoventures/cudos-builders/readme.md

 - gravity: 0 (disables the module) or 1 (enabled the module)
 - explorer: 0 (disables the module) or 1 (enabled the module)
 - faucet: 0 (disables the module) or 1 (enabled the module)
+- monitoring: 0 (disables the module) or 1 (enabled the module)

 The parameters are passed in the following way:

-<code>npm run network -- --topology ./deployer-network/config/topology.json --gravity 1 --explorer 1 --faucet 1</code>
+<code>npm run network -- --topology ./deployer-network/config/topology.json --gravity 1 --explorer 1 --faucet 1 --monitoring 1</code>

 ## nodes deployer